fleetdm/fleet/docs/infrastructure/adding-hosts-to-fleet.md

 Once you've configured the `config.mk` file with the correct variables, you can run `make` in the `tools/mac` directory.
 Running `make` will create a new `kolide-enroll.pkg` file which you can import into your software repository and deploy to your mac fleet.

 The enrollment package must installed after the osqueryd package, and will install a LaunchDaemon to keep the osqueryd process running.

+## Multiple Enroll Secrets

+Multiple enroll secrets can be set to allow different groups of hosts to authenticate with Fleet.
+When a host enrolls, the corresponding enroll secret is recorded and can be used to segment hosts.

+To set the enroll secret, use the `fleetctl` tool to apply an [enroll secret spec](../cli/file-format.md#enroll-secrets)